 After spending so much time up in the mountains and loving Yosemite, Kings Canyon and Sequoia National Parks, we really needed to get to the ocean.
 At home we live across the street from the beach and can look at water whenever we want, so we’re used to it.
-Being land-locked doesn’t suit us.
-A stop at the Bodega Bay Lodge was definitely an order to get the coastal portion of our epic road trip, aka #2TDgoparks2016, off to a good start.
+Being land-locked doesn’t suit us so adding a trip along the Sonoma Coast and staying at the Bodega Bay Lodge was definitely an needed.

 Initially we drove up thinking that the property looked like some beach condos we’d seen up north once upon a time, which wasn’t too thrilling.
 But then we looked and saw the levels of detail around the property and realized that the Bodega Bay Lodge was much nicer and that we were going to be quite happy.